The Biology of Belief: You Are What You Choose To Be

 Energy & Matter:

-We now know that we are just a sum of our individual cells, but our cells are just a sum of their individual atoms and all the reactions between these atoms that take place within the cell.
+We now know that we are just a sum of our individual cells.
+However, our cells are just a sum of their individual atoms and all the reactions between these atoms that take place within the cell.
 When we think of the atom we typically view it as such:

 The atomic nucleus contains all of the positively charged protons and neutrally charged (no charge) neutrons of the atom and is surrounded by almost a “wall” of negatively charged electrons.